BATCO: Cipher

 Each BATCO cipher sheet is composed of a double-sided sheet of about A5 size that fits in a specially made BATCO wallet.
 Each single side is usually valid for 24 hours.
 The wallet has a slide that aids in reading the tables correctly.

 The plaintext character set in BATCO consists of 12 symbols, the digits 0 to 9, the decimal point and a "change" character denoted as CH.
 The BATCO ciphertext character set is the letters A through Z. BATCO can also be used to transmit numeric information, such as grid coordinates.
 Switching to this mode is accomplished by sending the vocabulary code for an appropriate proword, such as FIGURES or GRID.
 The decimal point plaintext character is used as needed in numeric mode, having its normal meaning.
 The CH symbol is used to mark the end of a numeric string transmission, returning to the vocabulary card codes.

 The main BATCO cipher table is a matrix of 19 columns and 26 rows.
 The columns are divided into two groups.
 The six left columns are numbered 2 through 7.
 The column under each digit contains a randomly scrambled alphabet.
 The right 13 columns are labeled 0, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, CH, ".", i.e. the plaintext symbols with 0 repeated.
 Each row in the right columns set contains a scrambled alphabet, with two letters in each cell.
 (There are 13 columns, so two letters per cell exhausts the alphabet.)

-A traffic key consist of a digit (from 2 to 7) and a letter.
+A traffic key consists of a digit (from 2 to 7) and a letter.
 The operator selects one of the first 6 columns using the key digit and then finds the row in which the key letter occurs.
 That row in the second set of columns is used to encipher and decipher BATCO messages.
 The scrambled alphabet in the selected row defines the correspondence between plaintext symbols in the column headings and ciphertext symbols in the individual cells.
 Note that there are two possible ciphertexts for each plaintext symbol, except for 0, which has four possible ciphertexts.
 BATCO users are instructed to choose different ciphertext symbols when the same plaintext symbol repeats in a message.

 Security is maintained by frequent key changes.
 BATCO instructions require a new key for every message and that no more than 22 symbols should be encoded with a single key.
 Keys are rotated in alphabetical order, so key 5F would be followed by 5G.
 Key column 7 is kept in reserve for emergencies.